 Rhinoplasty is about making you look better, not different

 Rhinoplasty (more commonly known as a nose job) can address significant or very subtle imperfections in one’s nose.
-There are a lot of misconceptions regarding what can and cannot be accomplished when it comes to improving the appearance of one’s nose.
+There are a lot of misconceptions regarding what can and cannot be accomplished when it comes to improving the appearance of one’s nose with cosmetic procedures.
 We hope that this page will provide you with useful information and make your decision-making process easier.
 Below are the most frequent issues brought up by our patients during the consultation process.

 Are you a good candidate for a rhinoplasty?A patient becomes a candidate to undergo a rhinoplasty once their normal facial growth has reached a plateau.
 Typically, this occurs around 15-16 years of age, depending on individual development.
 If one finds that they would like to refine the appearance of their nose, it is very important that they have an in-depth discussion with their plastic surgeon as to what in particular they would like improved.
 The surgeon should take the time to explain what can and cannot be accomplished, so that expectations are realistic.
 Any problems one may have breathing through their nose should also be addressed at the time of the consultation, as this can also be improved.